jdnewmil/eci298sp2016/README.md

 The Handout1.pdf file is intended to be used as a study "cheat sheet" and notes in printed form.

 * Packages used: `tufte`, `knitr`.
 Also requires a system installation of XeTeX.

+### MaskedObjects

+This R file provides a guided review of how functions in one package may be "masked" by functions with the same name in another package, and why this is not normally a problem but you might need to pay attention to the warnings sometimes.

+* Packages used: `dplyr`